VersaQ-3D: Architecture Support for Visual Geometry Grounded Transformers via Versatile Quantization: Evaluation

-\textbf{Ablation Study and Robustness Anaylsis.} To quantify the contribution of each design component, we perform an ablation study by incrementally applying the proposed quantization and tiling techniques.
+\textbf{Ablation Study and Robustness Analysis.} To quantify the contribution of each design component, we perform an ablation study by incrementally applying the proposed quantization and tiling techniques.
 The corresponding runtime breakdown is shown in Fig.~\ref{fig:runtime}.
 Quantization substantially reduces off‑chip data loading time, while the attention stage remains a dominant latency source.
-After incorporating the proposed tiling strategy, the attention runtime decreases by 7\%, confirming its effectiveness.
+The same effect appears in Olive, where non-linear operations are offloaded to a dedicated FP unit and long global-attention sequences incur heavy off-chip traffic, both lengthening attention latency.
+Adding the proposed tiling strategy lowers attention runtime by 7\% over VersaQ-3D without tiling, confirming its effectiveness.
+We also implement our algorithm in CUDA W4A4 on Jetson ONX, which does not reach the theoretical INT4 Tensor-Core speedup end-to-end due to substantial non-Matrix Multiply Accumulate (MMA) work.
+In contrast, our on-chip online quantization reduces precision-conversion time by 92\% over this baseline and adds only 4\% runtime over the original VGGT model, yielding an overall 5.3$\times$ speedup over Jetson ONX, mainly from reduced weight loading (32-bit $\rightarrow$ 4-bit) and 4-bit computation.
 We further evaluate the robustness of VersaQ-3D under different frame numbers ($S$), as illustrated in Fig.~\ref{fig:robustness}.
 The results show a consistent speedup over baseline designs across all settings.
-Notably, the speedup is most pronounced when $S=1$, where the memory bottleneck dominates and the reduction in off‑chip memory access yields a larger overall performance gain.
+Notably, the speedup is most pronounced when $S=1$, where the memory bottleneck dominates and the reduction in off‑chip data loading yields a larger overall performance gain.